 How does it work?

 RSL runs group meditations each week for anyone who is interested.
-Additionally, for those who are interested in the values and beliefs associated with political and social resistance, RSL runs weekly dissent devotionals as well.
 Stop by in The Base for the current schedule.

 RSL also works with student groups and local partners to create opportunities for students to attend weekly religious services and High Holidays observances of many traditions represented in our student body, including Rosh Hashana, Yom Kippur, Eid al Adha, All Saints Day/Dia de los Muertos, Diwali, and, of course, Holi.
 The Meditation Room downstairs in the chapel offers a quiet space for individuals and small groups to pray or meditate.